Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 Corridor improvement works

-Our team are starting work from late 2024 on the improvements for the southern section – from Makahuri to south of Ōtaki River Bridge.
+Our team started work in late 2024 on the improvements for the southern section – from Makahuri to south of Ōtaki River Bridge.
 The work on this section will include:

 • drainage upgrades